bringbackthedog/codingclub/Lesson2-Feb10.md

 Once deployed, the assistant will be ready availble immediately.
 Try asking it "What is Superman's alter-ego?".

-Feel free to poke around in the inline editor to adds some jokes.
+Feel free to poke around in the inline editor to add jokes.

-- Lenz
+-Lenz